cyanide-burnout/XReflectorPlus/readme.txt

   Package contents:

+  dxrfd-290 - parts of original code of dxrfd 2.90

   dxrfd-290hs - modified version of KI4LKF's dxrfd 2.90.
-This is most stable package recomended to use.
+This version uses HandlerSocket to
+    access MySQL database.

+  dxrfd-311 - full original version of KI4LKF's dxrfd 3.11.
+This version supports only new
+    type of Keep-Alives (10 bytes).

-  dxrfd-310 - modified version of KI4LKF's dxrfd 3.10.
-This version still in investigation.
+  dxrfd-311dm - modified version of KI4LKF's dxrfd 3.11 (Double Mode).
+This version supports
+    two verions of Keep-Alive messages (9 bytes and 10 bytes).
 KI4LKF made changes in DExtra keep-alive format that is not supported by most software.

-    Fixed version works unstable in production environment.
-We not yet recomend use it.
-    REMOVED FROM DISTRIBUTION!
+  dxrfd-311hs - modified version of KI4LKF's dxrfd 3.11 based on code of dxrfd-311dm.
+    This version uses HandlerSocket to access MySQL database.

   CallSync - ircDDB data collector.
 It is required for authorization feature of XReflectorPlus.
     Software based on code of my BorderGate so it's code quality not best but that works.